 How Does Stress Impact Sleep?

 Continuous stress can impact your sleep and can further lead to sleep disorders.
 If you are unable to get proper sleep due to stress, come to Koala® Centers For Sleep & TMJ Disorders and talk to our providers.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: